 You can find my writing and public speaking about herpes all over the internet.
-I try to update this page with new resources as they become available.
 To stay up to date about my work and be among my first readers, please consider joining my Patreon community!
-The support of readers allows me to write my Ask Ella herpes advice column as well as other writing projects.
+When you join my Patreon, you will also get access to LIFE RUINER, my micro-memoir about my experience getting diagnosed with herpes.

 Why I Love Telling People I Have Herpes.
 I wrote this essay for Women’s Health way back in 2015.
 Imagine my surprise when it went viral!
 It’s still the best distillation of my attitudes toward herpes, and it’s damn funny.

 Getting Herpes Made My Sex Life Better.
 My hottest, truest take.

 ASK ELLA: How Do I Tell Someone I Have Herpes?
 Practical advice to read before you have That Conversation.

 ASK ELLA: Should I Date Someone With Herpes?
 I answered the question that brings people to my website the most.